D. C. Jarvis: Biography

 Jarvis married Pearl Macomber, and they had a daughter, Sylvia Jarvis Smith (b.
 June 29, 1914, d.
 December 27, 2009), She graduated from the University of Vermont in 1936.
 Jarvis's hobbies included making jewelry and playing the cello, and he managed a children's orchestra for 22 years.

 Jarvis's 1958 book Folk Medicine: A Vermont Doctor's Guide to Good Health was on The New York Times Best Seller list for two years, ultimately selling over one million copies, more than 245,000 copies in a single year, and was still in print as of 2002.
-Wrote one reviewer, "Pliny, the ancient Roman originator of the doctrine of signatures, used honey and vinegar to cleanse the system and promote good health.
+One reviewer wrote, "Pliny, the ancient Roman originator of the doctrine of signatures, used honey and vinegar to cleanse the system and promote good health.
 D. C. Jarvis, M.D. in Folk Medicine has re-popularized the use of honey and apple cider vinegar in modern times."

 He died at the Girouard Nursing Home in South Barre, Vermont, at the age of 85.
 The cause of death was a chronic kidney infection, coupled with cerebral thrombosis and arteriosclerosis.

 After his death in 1966, Jarvis's office was dismantled and shipped to the Shelburne Museum, where it was reconstructed and is still displayed, as an example of a small-town Vermont doctor's office.

-Critical reception
+Reception

 In 1960, copies of Jarvis' book Folk Medicine were seized by the Food and Drug Administration in connection with sales of "Honegar".
 Physician Louis Lasagna noted that:

 In Albany, New York, FDA agents seized $60,000 worth of "Honegar," a mixture of honey and apple cider vinegar, because its labeling failed to bear adequate directions for treating nearly fifty diseases and conditions for which "Honegar" was intended to be used.
 Seized with the mixture were reprints and quotations from Jarvis' book.
 (Jarvis was apparently uninvolved in the commercial manufacture of the product.)

 Jarvis promoted the idea that apple cider vinegar and honey could be used to cure arthritis, diabetes, high blood pressure, heart disease and many others.
 Medical authorities dismissed these claims as nonsense and quackery.